Reviews

 Kdenlive uses an automated setup and configuration process.
 It is a nice touch and eliminates the need to find and mesh all of the system components that support audio and video on different computers.

-First, I needed to install xine video player to preview video DVD.
+First, I needed to install xine video player to preview video DVDs.
 That package was available through the Ubuntu/Linux Mint software updater.
 Second, my test computer had MLT 0.8.0 installed.
 I needed to get MLT 0.8.8.

 I followed a few links from the developer’s website to track down a tarball of the needed library, but I luckily had my distro’s software updater refresh.
 That gave me an easy way around manually installing the MLT update.